outdoorbits/little-backup-box/README.md

 <img src="img/rc.png" alt="Remote control interface" />

-- Press the **SYSTEM INFO** icon to access basic system information, such as a list of storage devices and memory usage.
+- Use the **System info** navigation link to access basic system information, such as a list of storage devices and memory usage.
-- To view JPEG files on the backup storage device, click the  **RAW VIEWER** icon.
+- To edit the configuration file, use the **Settings** navigation link.
-- To edit the configuration file, click the **SETTINGS** icon.
+- Use the **Upload** navigation link to switch to the upload form.

 ### Card backup mode